Ms. Opal Lee

 • Ms. Opal is the oldest living board member of the National Juneteenth Observance Foundation (NJOF) and was present when President Joe Biden signed the Juneteenth National Independence Day Act bill that established June 19 or “Juneteenth” as a federal holiday.

-• At 90 years of age, she started a walking campaign from Fort Worth, TX to Washington, DC to bring awareness to the need for celebrating Juneteenth nationally.
+• At 90 years of age, she started a walking campaign from Fort Worth, TX to Washington, DC to bring awareness to the need to celebrate Juneteenth nationally.

-• Ms. Opal was nominated for a Nobel Peace Prize in recognition of her work to bring awareness to the contributions and struggles of African Americans in the United States, as well as her mission to create a more equitable society for humanity.
+• She was also nominated for a Nobel Peace Prize in recognition of her work to bring awareness to the contributions and struggles of African Americans in the United States, as well as her mission to create a more equitable society for humanity.

 • She served as Chairman of the Community Food Bank and has worked with organizations including Citizens Concerned with Human Dignity (CCHD), Habitat for Humanity, and the Tarrant County Black Historical & Genealogical Society dedicated to the preservation of the history of the Fort Worth Black populace.